AmpersandTarski/documentation/syntax/pattern.md

 # The PATTERN statement

 ## Purpose
 Patterns are used to isolate discussions about a specific theme to a particular group of stakeholders, who are competent to identify (define, select, invent, etc.) rules that define the theme.
 A pattern formalizes the agreement among stakeholders on this particular theme.

 ## Definition
 A pattern is a set of rules that describes a theme or a general reusable solution to a commonly occurring problem.

+## Syntax
+A pattern start and finish of a pattern are defined with the statements `PATTERN` and `ENDPATTERN`.
+There are no arguments to this statement.

+A model can have as many patterns as you want.
+It has currently no effect on how the code is processed.

+A pattern contains rules in an arbitrary order.
+The context in which these rules are valid must contain the definition for each of the relations that are used in those rules.
+It is good practice to declare all relations in the pattern itself.
+That practice makes the pattern self-contained and therefore more suitable for reuse.

 ## Explanation
 [Design patterns](http://en.wikipedia.org/wiki/Design_pattern) are meant to make solutions reusable.